yingqi0607/tp/docs/UserGuide.md

 ### 3.2.4.
 Listing all tasks: `list`

-Displays a list of all pending tasks names in TR4CKER.
+If you want to view a list of all pending task names in TR4CKER, you can enter `list`.
+TR4CKER will display a list of all pending tasks names in TR4CKER.

 Format: `list`